FarzeenKist/DEX-Witnet/readme.md

     }
 ```

 The `withdrawCUsd()` function allows the `owner` of the `DExchange` smart contract to withdraw the cUSD tokens stored inside the smart contract.
 This function essentially checks whether the `sender` of the transaction is the `owner`.
 If it evaluates to *true*, the function fetches the current cUSD balance of the smart contract and ensures there is a valid amount to withdraw.
-Finally, it transfers the cUSD tokens using the `transferFrom()` method of the cUSD smart contract.
+Finally, it transfers the cUSD tokens using the `transfer()` method of the cUSD smart contract.

 ####  The `forceCeloUsdUpdate()` Function